3lvia/designsystem/packages/components/README.md

 > IMPORTANT!
 Start running watch of components before running the Angular, Vue and React apps (dev servers).
 > Otherwise you will get errors because the components deletes everything in the dist folder before building
-> the components againg when running watch.
+> the components again when running watch.
 If this happens, restart the local dev servers (Angular, Vue and
 > React).

 1. Run `yarn watch` in `packages/components` so that the projects are updated everytime a change is saved.